MaynardMiner/SWARM/config/oc/README.md

 }
 ```

 If Cards Is Not Empty: Defaults MUST Be Specified For ALL Cards!
 You cannot leave blank! "default" is settings used for algorithms left without any oc settings.
 Have "Cards" set will essentially "turn on" OC-Tuning.
+Why does SWARM require cards?
+Different cards have different states, such as 1050ti power state vs. 1080, or how vega has 3 mem states instead of 2.
+Sample abreviations:

+NVIDIA:

+970
+1080
+1050ti
+1070ti
+2080
+2080ti

+etc.

+AMD

+RX580
+RadeonVII
+Vega64
+Vega56
+RX5700

+etc.

+Note: I cannot guarantee that oc will work on all cards.
+Currently linux oc doesn't support Vega cards.
+Fix is coming soon.

 ```
 "default_NVIDIA1": {